What Workout Should You Be Doing? Your Guide to Choosing ExerciseArticle posted in: Fitness

 Want to burn calories all day long?

 The advantage of HIIT workouts, according to Healthline, is that you will burn more calories after your workout while your body is recovering and restoring the muscles you’re building.
-A study in the International Journal of Sport Nutrition Medicine and Exercise Metabolism found that practicing high-impact sprints in two-minute intervals increased metabolism for up to 24 hours after the workout.
-A study published in Sports Medicine – Open states that compared to weight training and running, HIIT workouts offer the greatest increase in metabolism to burn calories post workout.
+A study, published in the International Journal of Sport Nutrition Medicine and Exercise Metabolism, found that practicing high-impact sprints in two-minute intervals increased metabolism for up to 24 hours after the workout.
+Another study, published in Sports Medicine – Open, states that compared to weight training and running, HIIT workouts offer the greatest increase in metabolism to burn calories post workout.

 2. Try Running